mtlynch/mtlynch.io/_posts/2018-08-27-shipping-too-late.md

 Looking back, I realize that I did the whole thing backwards.
 I cold-pitched to customers as a last step, but I should have done it before writing a line of code.

-I considered this early on, but I rationalized my decision to build the product first.
+Early on, I rationalized my decision to build the product first.
 I told myself that customers could say yes to the idea but then never buy the product.
-And that's true.
-The sale isn't real until the customer hands over their credit card.
+I wanted "yes" to be a real sale, where the customer agrees by purchasing the service.

-I didn't consider the useful information I'd gain from the opposite case.
-If the customer says no at the concept stage, they're not going to change their mind after I build it.
+While I still agree with that logic, I failed to consider the value of hearing "no." If the customer rejects the product at the concept stage, they're not going to change their mind after I build it.
+If everyone says no, it's not worth building.

 # Lessons learned

 **Define the full path to launch**

-I defined only a piece of my initial product, then spun my wheels for on additional tasks that I didn't consider "official" parts of the MVP.
-The MVP should include everything needed for customers to buy the product, including sales and marketing effort.
+The MVP should include everything needed for customers to buy the product, including sales and marketing tasks.

 **Selling your own product is scarier than selling someone else's**